 - 100GBASE-LR4 refers to 100Gb Ethernet.
-It is a port type of a long range (LR) optic for single mode fiber.
-It uses 4 wavelengths in the 1300nm each carrying 25Gb/s for a distance of 10km.
-The mux/demux of the 4 wavelengths is built inside the modules, and its interface is dual LC fiber.
-The LR4 optical modules can also support the OTN OTU4 100G rate.
+It is a port type for long range (LR) optic for single mode fiber.
+It uses 4 wavelengths in the 1300nm, each carrying 25G over a distance of 10km, with the mux/demux built-in to the modules.
+The LR4 optical modules also support 100G OTN OTU4 rate.

 - Mesh network is a network topology in which some or all the network nodes are connected directly with no dependency on a single node.
 The nodes are connected to as many other nodes as possible and work in cooperation to efficiently route data to and from clients, with every node participating in the relay of information.
 Mesh topology increases network resilience in case of a failure of a node or connection.

-- Metro Ethernet is an Ethernet-based standard and is often used to connect branch offices and other homogeneous organization to internal Internet (Intranet).
-Metro Ethernet computer network covers a large metropolitan area in order to connect users and businesses to the Internet.
+- Metro Ethernet is an Ethernet-based standard often used to connect branch offices and other homogeneous organizations to internal Internet (Intranet).
+The Metro Ethernet computer network covers a large metropolitan area in order to connect users and businesses to the Internet.

 - Multimode fiber has a larger diameter core for light path than single mode fiber.
 In multimode fiber, light propagates in multiple modes, each taking a slightly different path through the fiber and travelling at a slightly different velocity for a given fiber length.
 The multimode optical light source is based on low cost LEDs and electronics, making multimode fiber networks a much more cost-effective optical connectivity solution.
 However, the low light concentration makes this solution applicable for short distances of between 300m and 550m.
 PacketLight’s WDM solutions enable to extend multimode fiber capabilities beyond the 550m limitations of the 62.5µm (OM1) multimode fiber, to 2km or more depending on fiber quality and service type.